 Execute a query.

 When a disk fills up with TimesTen data, it is most often due to a build-up of transaction log files.
-Transaction log files are used for numerous purposes in TimesTen, including checkpointing, backups, and replication.
-It is important to determine which operation is putting a "hold" on the transaction log files, so that appropriate action can be taken to allow the transaction log files to be purged.
+Transaction log files are used for numerous purposes in TimesTen, including transaction rollbacks, backups, and replication.
+It is important to determine which operation is putting a "hold" on the transaction log files, so that appropriate action can be taken to enable the transaction log files to be purged.
 This can be done by using the

 ttLogHolds built-in procedure.
 There are six types of log holds.
 They are discussed in detail below.

-Replication -TimesTen replication transmits changes to one data store to one or more other data stores.
-It does this by reading the log and sending any relevant changes.
-If replication is paused, the transaction log files build up.
-To prevent log build-up, avoid pausing replication for too long.
-Delete subscriptions entirely, and reset replication where appropriate.
-See "Setting the replication state of subscribers" in Oracle TimesTen In-Memory Database TimesTen to TimesTen Replication Guide for more information on pausing and restarting or resetting replication.
+Replication -TimesTen replication transmits changes from one database to one or more other databases.
+It does this by reading the transaction log and sending any relevant changes.
+If replication goes down, the transaction log files build up.
+See "Setting the replication state of subscribers" in Oracle TimesTen In-Memory Database Replication Guide for more information on pausing and restarting or resetting replication.

 Backup - TimesTen supports an incremental backup facility that uses transaction log files to augment a backup with changes made since the last backup.
 Transaction log files accumulate during the interval between incremental backups.
 To avoid a large log build-up, do incremental backups at relatively frequent intervals.
 If desired, disable incremental backups and do full backups instead.
-See "Copying, migrating, backing up and restoring a data store" in the Oracle TimesTen In-Memory Database Operations Guide.
+See "Migration, Backup, and Restoration" in the Oracle TimesTen In-Memory Database Installation Guide.

-XLA - TimesTen's persistent XLA facility reports changes to the data store by using transaction log files.
+XLA - TimesTen's persistent XLA facility reports changes to the database by using transaction log files.
 Transaction log files are kept until the corresponding transactions have been acknowledged using the

 ttXlaAcknowledge C function.
 Call